-Before you can find a way to fix an issue, you must know what it is.
+Before finding a way to fix an issue, you must know what it is.
 To get things straight, a hoard of Samsung Galaxy devices have an official IP rating which means they are protected against water and dust to a certain degree.
 This also means the OEM has protected crucial entry points such as speakers, mic, USB port, and others with seals and gaskets to prevent water from seeping in but in a favorable condition.
-An IP*8 ratings gives your phone protection against water for 30 minutes at a 1.5m depth.
-Depending upon the IP certification, your phone will have a certain degree of protection against water as well.
+An IP*8 rating gives your phone protection against water for 30 minutes at a 1.5m depth.
+Depending upon the IP certification, your phone will also have a certain degree of protection against water.

-Samsung smartphones have a moisture detection sensor in the charging port which alerts users if there’s any moisture detected in it.
+Samsung smartphones have a moisture detection sensor in the charging port that alerts users if any moisture is detected.
 Since a charging port is where you connect your charger cable to juice up the battery, it becomes a point where water can cause short circuits.
-Samsung devices send out alerts when moisture is detected and stops the device from charging.
-It is up to the user to fix it up or else he/she will see the moisture notification on the notification panel as well as a ‘drop’ shaped symbol on the status bar.
+Samsung devices send alerts when moisture is detected and stop the device from charging.
+It is up to the user to fix it or else he/she will see the moisture notification on the notification panel and a ‘drop’ shaped symbol on the status bar.

 Even if it isn’t moisture to be precise, accumulation of dirt and dust can prevent the device from charging.
-It is also possible that a hot and humid climate caused the moisture to build up or it could be sweat.
-Damaged charging port due to careless usage, corrosion when in contact with moisture or water, damage due to any other reason or dust.
+It is also possible that a hot and humid climate caused the moisture to build up, or it could be sweat.
+Damaged charging port due to careless usage, corrosion when in contact with moisture or water, damage for any other reason, or dust.
 Here’s how you can fix the Moisture Detected Error on Samsung Devices.

 How to Fix Moisture Detected Error on Samsung Devices?

 Here are some of the troubleshooting methods that you will find handy.
-Some of them are even recommended by Samsung itself, so do ‘em all.
+Some of them are even recommended by Samsung, so do ‘em all.

 Use a soft and dry cloth

-Since you are getting moisture detected error on Samsung devices, you should wipe off any water or moisture.
-I’ll prefer cotton or a microfiber cloth to wipe off the device as well as ports although don’t push it too much as you could damage the charging port or so.
+Since you are getting moisture detected errors on Samsung devices, you should wipe off any water or moisture.
+I’ll prefer cotton or a microfiber cloth to wipe off the device and ports, although don’t push it too much as you could damage the charging port.
 Keep the phone under the ceiling fan.
 That should help the moisture evaporate sometimes.

 Use a toothpick

-Water or traces of it stuck in the charging port can throw a moisture-detected error on your phone.
-It is unlikely that you’ll use a dry cloth to dig deeper in the port to clean off excess moisture inside it.
+Water or traces stuck in the charging port can throw a moisture-detected error on your phone.
+You’ll unlikely use a dry cloth to dig deeper in the port to clean off excess moisture inside it.
 Using a rubber or plastic toothpick with a tiny piece of cloth or tissue paper will assist you to suck the moisture out as you can reach deeper into the ports.
 Again, make sure you have a check on the port first, examine where the moisture is, and gently put the toothpick with a tissue wrapped on it to wipe it off.
-Be gentle as any damage to any of the pins in the charging port will damage it and you would need a permanent replacement to fix it.
+Be gentle as any damage to any of the pins in the charging port will damage it, and you would need a permanent replacement to fix it.